An Analysis of the Cornell Supplemental Essays 2020-2021

-After working on multiple essays for each of your schools, you might be surprised to learn that you only have to write one supplemental essay for Cornell University.
+After working on multiple essays for each of your applications, you might be surprised to learn that you only have to write one supplemental essay for Cornell University.
 But it’s a big one!
 Your response must be as long as your personal statement.
-Cornell receives thousands of applications from students all over the world who have many unique stories to tell, so this part of the application is very important.
-Standing out isn’t easy, but it’s not impossible, especially if you can impress the admissions officers through the Cornell supplemental essays 2019-2020.
+Cornell receives thousands of applications from students all over the world who all have unique stories to tell, so this part of the application is very important.
+Standing out isn’t easy, but it’s not impossible either, especially if you can impress the admissions officers through the Cornell supplemental essays 2020-2021.

 In reading your response, admissions officers want to learn about your extracurriculars, character traits, intellectual pursuits, and reasons behind choosing Cornell.
-Your supplemental essay question for the school within Cornell you’ve applied to could end up being the deciding factor behind your admissions decision.
+The school within Cornell you decide to apply to could end up being the deciding factor behind which supplemental essay question you write about. .
 So don’t rush to write your response – plan your essay carefully.
-To guide you through the prompts for the seven Cornell schools, I’ve outlined them, the dos and don’ts for your responses, and more tips to help you tackle the Cornell supplemental essays 2019-2020.
+To guide you through the prompts for the seven Cornell schools, I’ve outlined them, included the do’s and don’ts for your responses, and added more tips to help you tackle the Cornell supplemental essays 2020-2021.

 When you add Cornell as one of your schools in the Common Application, you have to pick one of the seven colleges within Cornell, instead of applying to the university as a whole.
 These are: